wanchain/wanx/README.md

 ## Next Todos
-- Use validate.js for validating call options
-- Add tests for chain class methods
-- Add tests for btc functions
 - Add support for more of the contract methods
 - Make gas price/limit configurable
 - Add documentation for all chains and multiple use cases